axibase/atsd/rule-engine/notifications/README.md

 Select a rule by name, open the **Webhooks** tab in the rule editor.

-Choose one of the webhooks from the 'Endpoint' drop-down.
+Choose one of the webhooks from the **Endpoint** drop-down list.

 Configure when to send the notification by enabling triggers for `Open`, `Repeat`, and `Cancel` events.

 ![](./images/notify-triggers.png)

 > The rule can be programmed to send notifications to multiple endpoints for the same event.

 ### Jitter Control